 When he retired from Power Corporation of Canada where he was Executive Vice President of Power Broadcasting Inc., and as a member of the CCF Board, he offered to help our editorial group.His excellent prose can be seen in the Hall of Fame biography where he has written several bios in English and French as well as all the French TV program synopsis, also in both languages, and one of our best Station histories - CKAC-AM Montreal.
 He also supervised work on the translation into French of much of the material on our site.

-John is a writer, actor, musician, broadcaster and researcher who supplied us with the first major group of CBC TV and Radio program summaries, and has c0ntinued to be a most useful resource from time to time.
+John is a writer, actor, musician, broadcaster and researcher who supplied us with the first major group of CBC TV and Radio program summaries, and has continued to be a most useful resource in our dealings with visitors to the site

 One of our long term employees, Bill first presented us with 140 station Histories from his own website back in 1997 and then joined us again on an almost full-time basis writing and updating Radio and TV station histories - digging through old Broadcaster Magazines, Broadcast Technology Magazines, Broadcast Dialogue Briefings & Magazines, CRTC files and online newspapers.